 Wet and Dry Macular Degeneration Explained by Our Ashburn Eye Doctor

-The primary reason behind the development of symptoms of macular degeneration is call drusen, or deposits of extracellular material under the retina.
-Sometimes, abnormal blood vessel growth under retina accompanies drusen deposits.
-This type of AMD is called “wet” macular degeneration, a less common but faster progressing form of AMD.
+The primary reason behind the development of symptoms of macular degeneration is called drusen, or deposits of extracellular material under the retina.
+Sometimes, abnormal blood vessel growth under the retina accompanies drusen deposits.
+This type of AMD is called “wet” macular degeneration, a less common but faster-progressing form of AMD.